 Staff of the Hilton Garden Inn Singapore

 The staff was great every time I interacted with them.
 I want to acknowledge the Front desk people who have very busy shifts.
 I’ve witnessed the pace at which customers checked in and out non-stop.
 They maintained a very professional attitude even with the more difficult ones.

 The staff at the restaurant were smiling, friendly and swift.
 The same could be said of the housekeeping ladies with whom I’ve interacted with.
 A very positive outcome indeed.

 Hilton breakfasts are simply the best.
 Hilton Garden Inn Singapore is no exception.
 A huge selection of breakfast foods.
 You could choose from Western, Indian and Chinese cuisines.
 A chef was available to prepare fresh omelettes.

 I’m a Hilton Honors Gold member.
 Breakfast for my son and myself was complimentary the entire length of the stay which saved us approximately C$80.

 The swimming pool is small but does the job.
 After a long day of walking and sightseeing, the pool was our daily relax spot for 1-2 hours.

 How much I paid

 Hilton delivers a great product with a consistent value to any stay.
-This is true of my previous reward stays such the one at the Doubletree Doha.
+It is no exceptio for the Hilton Garden Inn Singapore.
+This is also true of my previous reward stays such the one at the Doubletree Doha.
 The Hilton Garden Inn is the best choice to see Singapore, particularly Little India as a starting point.